-I have a tax question about deducting union dues.
-Can I deduct union dues from my tax return?
+I have a tax question about union dues deduction on my taxes.
+Can I deduct union dues on my tax return?